2hYan9/CPP-Notes/README.md

 - [Socket Programming](./Extension%20II:%20C++%20Network%20Programming.md#socket): Introduction to socket programming.
 - [Implementation](./Extension%20II:%20C++%20Network%20Programming.md#implementation): An example of socket programming.

-### Extension III: Introduction to Docker
-Docker is an open platform for developing, shipping, and running applications.
-Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
-With Docker, you can manage your infrastructure in the same ways you manage your applications.
-By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.
-Docker is a set of Platform as a Service (PaaS) products that use the operating system level visualization to deliver software in package called containers.
-Docker provides the ability to package and run an application in a loosely isolated environment called a container.
-The isolation and security allow you to run many containers simultaneously on a given host.
-Containers are lightweight and contain everything needed to run the application, so you do not need to rely on what is currently installed on the host.
-You can easily share containers while you work, and be sure that everyone you share with gets the same container that works in the same way.

 ref.
 *C++ Primer Plus*
 [Michael Kerrisk - man7.org](https://man7.org/index.html)